 - butter or cooking oil

-While still hot, shape the soft batter using the handle of a wooden spoon or a pin by rolling it.
-Grease the handle (or the pin) to prevent the barquillos from sticking.
+5. While still hot, shape the soft batter using the handle of a wooden spoon or Chopstick, then roll it to form a tube.
+Make sure to grease the handle (or the pin) to prevent the barquillos from sticking.